normanlorrain/mdpdf/README.md

 * Bare-bones: Only supports basic [CommonMark](https://commonmark.org/)
 * *Not necessarily* beautiful: Left-aligned, PDF-base14 fonts.
 Reasonably pretty, but if you want more control, see alternatives below.
+* Images inserted with optional captions and width specifier.
+* File attachments inserted with PDF links.
 * Minimal requirements
     - [commonmark](https://pypi.org/project/commonmark/)
     - [PyMuMDF](https://pypi.org/project/PyMuPDF/)
     - [click](https://pypi.org/project/click/)

 ## Alternatives
 There are several projects that can be considered if you need something with more features.
 Of note: